mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/openapi-contract.png" >}}

-## 3 Retrieving Data
+## 3 Retrieving Data {#retrieving-data}

 OData REST APIs work as you would expect a REST API to function.
-Here are some examples using the [REST plugin in Visual Studio Code.](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
+Here are some examples using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin in Visual Studio Code.

 Fetching all customers: